 I saw the waiting period to make an appointment on the Embassy website, I will never be able to leave on time!

 Do not worry.
 For all our programs (internship, training or summer Work and Travel), the turnaround time for the receipt of your DS-2019 is 3 weeks.

-In spite of high demand, the embassy is doing its best to give J-1 visa applicants an appointment as soon as possible.
+In spite of high demand, the embassy does its best to give J-1 visa applicants an appointment as soon as possible.
 You have priority over tourist visa applicants.

 We will email you instructions on how to make an appointment and how to advance it if necessary.

 When can I make my appointment at the Embassy?

 Please do not schedule your appointment at the Consulate before sending us your application and receiving specific instructions from us.
 We process applications the same day they are received.
 As soon as your application is approved, we will give you walk you through the steps of your embassy appointment.

 I have to leave as soon as possible, what is the shortest possible timeline to get my visa?

 It depends on the program.
 In all cases, there are two different steps : first, the receipt of your DS-2019 and Sevis and afterwards, the issuing of your visa.

 For Internship USA and PCT USA, you will get your DS-2019 & SEVIS receipt in:

 - 7 business days (with Expedited Fees)

 - 2 weeks (with Acceleration Fees)

 If your employer requires a site visit, you need to add 2 business days to these timeframes.

 You should add 3 to 5 days for your embassy appointment and you can generally count on receiving your visa within 48 hours after your interview.

 For summer Work and Travel, the turnaround time for your DS-2019 and Sevis is between 2 to 3 weeks.